SAP-samples/cloud-extension-html5-sample/README.md

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please open an issue here in GitHub.
+In case you find a bug, or you need additional support, please [open an issue](https://github.com/SAP-samples/cloud-extension-html5-sample/issues/new) here in GitHub.

 ## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSE) file.